RaulBernal/BandProtocol_CosmoBot/README.md

 12:49.27 -   INFO    - Press Ctrl+C to exit.

-**3) Search the bot in Telegram (use the @alias) and /start it**
+**3) Search the bot in Telegram (use the @alias) and /start it** Type /help for receive all commands descriptions
+Type /subscribe to receive alerts when ORACLES are down or node is UNSYNCED